jgrich/hsej/README.md

 Updates:

-1.use spreadsheet of all health sciences titles with (mmsid and issn's included) HStitlesPlusMMSID 2.download spreadsheet of list of alma changes since the last update HSL_title_list_date 3.from the alma update spreadsheet, do a vlookup against HStitlesPlusMMSID; use issn's as source data and bring back titles 4.re-sort to isolate the matches, then re-sort again by change type (created, deleted, modified) 5.check each changed entry on live webpage and make appropriate updates; update HStitlesPlusMMSID spreadsheet as you go
+1. use spreadsheet of all health sciences titles with (mmsid and issn's included) HStitlesPlusMMSID
+2. download spreadsheet of list of alma changes since the last update HSL_title_list_date
+3. from the alma update spreadsheet, do a vlookup against HStitlesPlusMMSID; use issn's as source data and bring back titles
+4. re-sort to isolate the matches, then re-sort again by change type (created, deleted, modified)
+5. check each changed entry on live webpage and make appropriate updates; update HStitlesPlusMMSID spreadsheet as you go